Amherst, MA Mold Damage Remediation

 Step 4: Air Filtration

-Our specialized filtration equipment allows our professionals to capture microscopic mold spores out of the air.
-We utilize powerful “air scrubbers” and HEPA vacuums to prevent the spread of these mold spores while the mold remediation is in process.
+We use powerful air scrubbers, HEPA vacuums, and other filtration equipment to remove microscopic mold spores out of the air.
+This air filtration process and our mold containment process help to prevent the spread of these mold spores while the mold remediation is in process.

 Step 5: Removing Mold and Mold-Infested Materials